Generic filters

 Is the hormonal coil suitable for women going through menopause?

 During perimenopause periods can become heavier, more frequent and more painful.
 Women who are going through menopause may consider the hormonal coil, more specifically – the Mirena coil, due to the role that it plays in hormone replacement therapy (HRT).
-The 52mg device can support perimensopausal women by stopping their periods altogether or making them less frequent.
+The 52mg device can support perimenopausal women by stopping their periods altogether or making them less frequent.

 The Mirena coil is the only IUS that is licensed for HRT.